acrenwelge/Portfolio-Reference-Documents/index.md

 Refer to the documents on this site to generate your portfolio through RevPro.
+Read through the generic guidelines and then the specific guidelines for your track.

 # Generic Guidelines
 The following guidelines are the same for all training tracks:

-## About Me
+### About Me
 The About Me section should be divided into several sections:
 * Background: 1-2 paragraphs (paragraph should be 3-5 full sentences)
   * Describe yourself, your background, make it unique and personal